Skip to content

 Where to Order

 Death certificates in Montana are issued by the Montana Department of Public Health and Human Services, Vital Records.
 Your funeral home will typically order the initial copies for you as part of their services.
+Learn about what funeral homes charge and your rights under the FTC Funeral Rule.

 Visit Montana Department of Public Health and Human Services, Vital Records